-Please note: There are also per-channel Isolates in the INPUTS & VCA and OUTPUTS & DMX menus.
+Please note: There are also per-channel Isolates in the INPUTS & VCA and OUTPUTS menus.

-The Si Performer incorporates a comprehensive Cuelist and Snapshot automation system for fast access to preset console states and for working with other performance systems via MIDI and Harman's HiQnet.
+The Si Impact incorporates a comprehensive Cuelist and Snapshot automation system for fast access to preset console states and for working with other performance systems via Harman's HiQnet.

 A snapshot is a 'picture' of the entire console state - all settings, patching, routing, and so on.
-A cue is essentially a snapshot of the console's state, plus automation parameters: MIDI Transmit (a MIDI message sent when a cue is recalled), MIDI Receive (a MIDI message that will recall a the snapshot), and HiQnet Transmit (send a HiQnet venue preset event).
+A cue is essentially a snapshot of the console's state, plus a HiQnet Transmit (send a HiQnet venue preset event).